overhangio/tutor/README.md

     make cms

 This will open a shell in the LMS (or CMS) container.
 You can then run just any command you are used to.
-For example, collect assets and run a local server:
+For example, install node requirements, collect assets and run a local server:

+    npm install
     paver update_assets lms --settings=mysettings
     ./manage.py lms runserver 0.0.0.0:8000